-The topics for Component 3 and the set texts for Component 4 have been updated.
+Section 4.5: The texts for Component 4: Texts have been updated.

 Significant changes to the syllabus are indicated by black vertical lines either side of the text.

 You are strongly advised to read the whole syllabus before planning your teaching programme.